Create users and groups on Oracle Linux

 option (recursive) sets the group for files and directories within/staff

-directory and its permissions after changing the group ownership.chgrp -R staff /staff ls -ld /staff
+directory and its permissions.chgrp -R staff /staff ls -ld /staff

 The owner of the